 Theatre Bizarre is known as being both “the singular, must-see annual event since it launched (illegally) in the early days of the 21st century”, as well as a very difficult affair for which to obtain tickets.
-On a weekend in late October each year, thousands fill Detroit’s Masonic Temple for a night of stage shows that range from fire-eaters, burlesque performers and musicians that last until early hours of the morning.
+On a weekend in late October each year, thousands fill Detroit’s Masonic Temple for a night of stage shows that range from fire-eaters, burlesque performers, and musicians that last until the early hours of the morning.
 The first night is when the Grand Preview Gala takes place, which is a more intimate and elegant affair than the main event that occurs the following evening.
 Costumes are mandatory for both events.

 2. Visit the Museum of Contemporary Art Detroit

-Located off Woodward Avenue, the Museum of Contemporary Art Detroit (MOCAD)’s mission is to “present art at the forefront of contemporary culture,” and it is “responsive to the cultural content of our time, fueling crucial dialogue, collaboration and public engagement.”
+Located off Woodward Avenue, the Museum of Contemporary Art Detroit (MOCAD)’s mission is to “present art at the forefront of contemporary culture,” and it is “responsive to the cultural content of our time, fueling crucial dialogue, collaboration, and public engagement.”